 Restrictions on liquor shops in Telangana lifted

 The shops in the Greater Hyderabad Municipal Corporation area were allowed to sell from 10 am to 11 pm while those in the rest of the state were open from 10 am to 10 pm.
-This was in accordance with the licence agreement with the government.
+This was as per the licence agreement with the government.

 - READ MORE ON: